joangcc-pers/aidl-upc-w20245-rec-sys/README.md

 ![gpu_usage](https://github.com/user-attachments/assets/448df9fb-1a77-45ad-949d-93a74fe79c4a)

 Because of this bottleneck, we experience lower training times with our local computers than with the cloud virtual machine using GPU.
+In order to be able to meet the deadlines and get results, we followded a fail-fast approach: we started with the aforementioned 500K unique visits, and then trained the best three candidates with the two months dataset.Also, we used our own computers to run the models on.
+This way, we were able to deliver key insights, iterate fast, and produce a first view on whether and by how much each architecture outperforms the others.

 # 6. Hyperparameter tuning